-<Response>
+<Response> We have rebuilt the table and the model as suggested.
+We apologize for going with the full fixed effect model as we’ve often had reviewer requests for this version.
+The random and fixed effects in the final model has been clarified in the results and the methods (Lines 298 and 760).
+We have also worked less to focus on the fraction of the variance given the complexities of calculating directly comparable random and fixed effects.

 The data sets used for the GWA analyses differ as they rely on mapping the pathogen sequencing data versus two alternative reference assemblies (T4 and B05.10).
 Why two different reference genomes are used is not really motivated in the paper.
 Judging by the SNP numbers presented, about 10% of the SNPs are missing when called against the B05.10 reference compared to T4.
 What fraction of SNPs are shared between the two reference genomes and do frequencies of SNPs common between the two reference genomes differ?
 The reason I'm asking is simply to get a feeling for how different the datasets are for the two reference genomes and if it is motivated to include moth analyses in the paper.
 Having two data sets called against different reference genomes certainly adds a level of complexity that might or might not be needed to an already complex ms. Right now the ms lacks justification for keeping this added complexity.

-<Response>
+<Response> The GEMMA analysis was a residue of a request during a previous round of reviews.
+We have now removed this from the text and figures to allow a more explicit focus the BigRR approach.
+90% of the SNPs are shared when comparing the two reference genomes and the MAF distribution is similar.

 The authors also perform the GWA analyses using two different statistical methods, ridge-regression using bigRR and the linear-mixed model approach as implemented in GEMMA.
 Since bigRR doesn't provide p-values the authors use a permutation approach and then also implement this for the GEMMA analyses.
 I assume the latter is used to keep the p-value calculations consistent across methods?
 If so, this could be stated in a sentence in the M&M section for clarity.

+<Response> We have now removed the GEMMA analysis from the manuscript for clarity point and this is no longer necessary.
+It was meant to keep some comparison ability between the approaches.
+Similar to a permutation approach in composite interval mapping for QTLs where there is a p-value and a permutation ascertained threshold.

-<Response> GEMMA do provide p-values for association tests and it would be interesting to see how these relate to the p-values from the permutation approach.
+GEMMA do provide p-values for association tests and it would be interesting to see how these relate to the p-values from the permutation approach.
 Do the number of significant SNPs differ when selected based on the permutation approach or selected based on (multiple-test corrected) p-values from GEMMA?
 It might be worth to just simply mention any such differences (or lack of) in the text.

-<Response> Also, like with the two reference genomes it is not clear whether the results are different enough using GEMMA or bigRR to justify including them both in the paper.
+<Response> We have removed the GEMMA analysis from the manuscript so this is no longer relevant.
+Also, like with the two reference genomes it is not clear whether the results are different enough using GEMMA or bigRR to justify including them both in the paper.
 It would be possible to select one method and add the other to the Supplementary materials if they give essentially the same results.
 If both methods are kept, it would be good for the authors to more clearly justify why having both analyses is valuable.
 What insights do the two GWA analyses methods provide that they don't provide alone?